 Carcinoembryonic antigen (CEA) is a protein-polysaccharide complex present in colon carcinomas and in normal fetal intestine, pancreas, and liver.
 Blood levels are elevated in patients with colon carcinoma, but the specificity is relatively low because positive results also occur in heavy cigarette smokers and in patients with cirrhosis, ulcerative colitis, and other cancers (eg, breast, pancreas, bladder, ovary, cervix).
 Monitoring CEA levels may be useful for detecting cancer recurrence after tumor excision if the patient initially had an elevated CEA and for refining estimates of prognosis by stage.

-α-Fetoprotein, a normal product of fetal liver cells, is also present in the sera of patients with primary hepatoma, nonseminomatous germ cell tumors, and, frequently, ovarian or testicular embryonal carcinoma.
+Alpha-fetoprotein, a normal product of fetal liver cells, is also present in the sera of patients with primary hepatocellular carcinoma, nonseminomatous germ cell tumors, and, frequently, ovarian or testicular embryonal carcinoma.
 Levels are sometimes useful for estimating prognosis or, less often, for diagnosis.

-β Subunit of human chorionic gonadotropin (β-hCG), measured by immunoassay, is the major clinical marker in women with gestational trophoblastic neoplasia (GTN)—a disease spectrum that includes hydatidiform mole, nonmetastatic GTN, and metastatic GTN (see also Gestational Trophoblastic Disease)—and in about two thirds of men with testicular embryonal carcinoma or choriocarcinoma.
-The β subunit is measured because it is specific for hCG.
+Beta subunit of human chorionic gonadotropin (beta-hCG), measured by immunoassay, is the major clinical marker in women with gestational trophoblastic neoplasia (GTN)—a disease spectrum that includes hydatidiform mole, nonmetastatic GTN, and metastatic GTN—and in about two thirds of men with testicular embryonal carcinoma or choriocarcinoma.
+The beta subunit is measured because it is specific for hCG.
 This marker is present in low levels in healthy people.
 Levels are elevated during pregnancy.

 Prostate-specific antigen (PSA), a glycoprotein located in ductal epithelial cells of the prostate gland, can be detected in low concentrations in the sera of healthy men.
 Using an appropriate upper limit of normal, assays with monoclonal antibodies detect elevated serum levels of PSA in about 90% of patients with advanced prostate cancer, even in the absence of defined metastatic disease.
 It is more sensitive than prostatic acid phosphatase.
 However, because PSA is elevated in other conditions (eg, benign prostatic hypertrophy, prostatitis, recent GU tract instrumentation), it is less specific.
 PSA can be used to monitor recurrence after prostatic carcinoma has been diagnosed and treated.